clarenceb/logic-apps-bre/README.md

 A simple example of building and deploying a Logic App with Business Rules Engine (BRE).

+Two Logic App Workflows which use the BRE are included:

+* `MyRulesWorkflow`
+* `PurchaseOrderWorkflow`

+You can test these with the REST Client file `TestBRE.http` located in the `LogicApp` directory.

 ## Deploy infrastructure

 Creates the Logic Apps Standard Single Tenant plan.